core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Group Protection Flag bit MUST be set to 0.

-* The COSE_Encrypt0 object included in the request is encrypted using a symmetric pairwise key K, that the client derives as defined in {{sec-derivation-pairwise}}.
-In particular, the Sender/Recipient Key is the Sender Key of the client from its own Sender Context, i.e. the Recipient Key that the server stores in its own Recipient Context corresponding to the client.
+* The COSE_Encrypt0 object included in the request is encrypted using a symmetric key K, that the client derives as Pairwise Sender Key for the server (see {{sec-derivation-pairwise}}).

 * The Counter Signature is not computed.
 That is, unlike defined in {{compression}}, the payload of the OSCORE message terminates with the encoded ciphertext of the COSE object.